 - Three (3) to Five (5) examples of relevant best work – Work that represents the candidate’s contributions in administration, service, and/or the candidate’s field.
 These may include reports, published papers, books, software, patents, art productions, or other relevant examples that reflect their superior performance and will be recognized by their peers as such.

 - CIOS Table with Normative Data– If the candidate has teaching responsibilities, the candidate should provide their own table of student evaluation scores from the Course Instructor Opinion Survey (CIOS).
-The table should include the scores from the question: “Is the instructor an effective teacher?”
+The table should be in the Institute standard format and include the scores from the question: “Is the instructor an effective teacher?”
 Normative data from the candidate’s college and teaching subject area (i.e., school), if applicable, should be included.
 Other evidence of effective teaching may be provided with the guidance of the supervisor.

 - Reviewer List with bios - Names of potential reviewers with one paragraph bios for each potential reviewer.
 The candidate should provide the names of at least three (3) reviewers, external to Georgia Tech, who are in a position to evaluate the dossier for promotion.
-This list should not include individuals who recently left Georgia Tech and know the candidate primarily from on-campus contact.
-There should be a period of at least four years separation from their position at Georgia Tech to consider the person as an external reviewer.
-The reviewers should reflect high quality institutions as appropriate to the field or area of work of the candidate.
-If the external reviewer is the candidate’s mentor, supervisor, or dissertation advisor, a special justification should be included for using that person as a reviewer.
-Depending upon the nature of the candidate’s responsibilities, these letters may be national, regional, or local.
-This list should be developed jointly between the supervisor/school chair and the candidate.
-Candidate has the right to request that certain individuals not be contacted as a reviewer.
-It is the supervisor/school chair’s final decision as to who is solicited for a reference letter.
+Candidate has the right to request that certain individuals not be contacted as an evaluator.
+It is the supervisor/school chair’s final decision as to who is solicited for a evaluation letter.

 - Statement of Completeness – Statement indicating materials submitted are accurate and complete.
 Signed and dated with the same date as the CV.